 The Women’s Fund at the Austin Community Foundation engages men and women in improving the lives of women and children in our community.
 Funded with membership contributions, members vote annually to award grants to Central Texas nonprofits.
 To date, more than $1.6 million has been granted by the Women’s Fund to organizations assisting women and children in Central Texas.
 Learn more about past Women’s Fund projects and impact.

-Now in its 15th grant cycle, the Women’s Fund invited area nonprofits to submit letters of inquiry for the work they are doing to address these critical needs.
+Now in its 15th grant cycle, earlier this year the Women’s Fund invited area nonprofits to submit letters of inquiry for the work they are doing to address these critical needs.
 The Women’s Fund focuses our investments in the following grant opportunities and Focus Areas.